 iPhone keeps restarting is a common problem for most iPhone models.
-This problem has been there, but more people have been reporting the problem since the release of iOS 13.
+This problem has been there, but more people have been reporting the problem since the release of iOS 15.
 When it happens, your iPhone will get stuck in a boot loop and keeps rebooting itself over and over.
-If you are facing a similar issue, then you don't have to be worried because we have come up with 6 different working and safe solutions to it.
+If you are facing a similar issue, then you don't have to be worried because we have come up with 8 different working and safe solutions to it.

-- Part 2: How to Fix iPhone Endless Boot Loop
+- Part 2.
+How to Fix iPhone 13/12 mini/11/SE/XR/7/6 Stuck in Boot Loop?

-- Part 3: Conclusion & Suggestion
+- Part 3.
+Conclusion

 "Why my iPhone keeps restarting?" might be the first question you would ask upon meeting this issue.
 It is important that you understand the causes, and we have listed the main ones below:

-2. Battery Problem: Bad connection to the battery could be a viable cause for the boot loop.
+Battery Problem: Bad connection to the battery could be a viable cause for the boot loop.
 This can happen without you knowing.
 Maybe you dropped your phone or you sat on it, or maybe just mishandled it.
 It could even be that your phone battery is damaged.

 Part 2.
-How to Fix iPhone Keeps Restarting: 6 Solutions
+How to Fix iPhone 13/12 mini/11/SE/XR/7/6 Stuck in Boot Loop?

-If your device is iPhone 6 or former, you can long-press the Power and Home button on your iPhone simultaneously for about 13 seconds.
+For iPhone 6 or former, you can long-press the Power and Home button on your iPhone simultaneously for about 13 seconds.
 You will feel your iPhone vibrating, then it will automatically break the boot loop process.